dmirauta/easy-opencl-cpp/README.md

 # easy-opencl-cpp

-Naive attempt at easyfied opencl c++ interface, tries to hide some of the boilerplate.
+Naive attempt at an easyfied opencl c++ wrapper, tries to hide some of the boilerplate.

 ## Use